rizdaprasetya/mt-alt-doc/en/core-api/cardless-credit.md

 </details>

 ## Sandbox Environment
 The steps given below uses [Midtrans *Sandbox* environment](https://account.midtrans.com/) to test the integration process.
 Please make sure that you use the *Server Key* and *Client Key* for the *Sandbox* environment.
-For more details, refer to [Retrieving Access keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).
+For more details, refer to [Retrieving API Access Keys](/en/midtrans-account/overview.md#retrieving-api-access-keys).

 ### Steps for integration
 To integrate with *Cardless Credit* payment method, follow the steps given below.

 #### 1. Sending transaction data to Charge API

 The *Charge API* request is sent with the transaction details, from the merchant backend.